sbarex/QLMarkdown/README.md

 In the advanced options, you can also choose if open external link inside the Quick Look preview window or in the default browser.

+With the `Render source code` enabled, the preview shows the highlighted source code instead of the formatted output.

 ### Extensions

 #### Autolink